ecebuketgokcen/Medical-Image-Processor-with-Interactive-Zoom/README.md

 ## Troubleshooting

 - If images won't load, check file format compatibility
-- For Turkish/Unicode paths, the application includes automatic fallback handling
 - Ensure all dependencies are properly installed
 - Make sure your system has a proper Python environment setup before running the application
 - If you encounter issues, check that all dependencies (such as PySide6 and OpenCV) are correctly installed